 If you’re not sure, ask your partner: ‘What would make you feel loved right now?’

 You might choose to start a list with ideas on what makes him/her happy and use the ideas on a daily basis.
 Watch how your relationship is blossoming!

 Words of Affirmation

-To this person gifts are important symbols of love.
-What is important is that your partner things of you and makes the effort to translate that into a gift.
+To this person, gifts are important symbols of love.
+What is important is that your partner thinks of you and makes the effort to translate that into a gift.
 This also includes yourself and your time, e.g. being in a caring way at significant times or when needed emotionally.

 Acts of Service

 Nothing means as much to this person as giving and receiving practical support.
 This includes the myriad of tasks such as cooking, cleaning, walking the dog, working to provide etc. You seek pleasure by serving and express by doing.

 To this person, physical touch is a powerful vehicle for communicating emotional love.
 This includes a wide range of behaviours from tousling your partner’s hair, a squeeze, a touch, a massage, holding hands, kissing, and sexual intercourse.
 They particularly need touch or holding at times of distress.
 This person feels most secure in their love when it is expressed physically.

 Remember that each language has different dialects.
 Start to pay attention to the way your loved ones feel most loved and appreciated.
 Now you have the choice to use that knowledge to make the most important person in your life feel loved…